NethServer/nethserver-blacklist/README.rst

 The confidence is a number between ``0`` and ``10``, an higher number means less false positives.
 Lists with a confidence greater than 8, should be safe for production.

+The repository can also contain a special file named ``whitelist.global`` which is a special netset that can be used to quickly remove false positive from a blacklist.

 Setup a blacklist server
 ------------------------